juliohm1978/kubernetes-helper-scripts/README.md

 ## Installation

-To use, simply copy all files from `bin/*` into a known path location in your system - i.e. `/usr/local/bin`, mark them as executable and enjoy.
+To use, simply copy from `bin/*` into a known path location in your system - i.e. `/usr/local/bin`.
+Mark them as executable and enjoy.

 ```bash
 chmod +x bin/*